 MYOB AccountEdge handles the same basic functions that QuickBooks does, and adds the ability to process credit-card transactions from within the application, directly deposit payroll into employees’ bank accounts, and pay vendors electronically.
 AccountEdge data files also can be shared over a network and accessed by more than one individual at a time, making it the better choice for larger business with more-diverse accounting needs.
 But these additional features come at a price: its advanced features translate to more time you need to spend up-front to learn the program.
 If you never expect to use AccountEdge’s more-complicated features, you may want to choose QuickBooks or consider MYOB’s FirstEdge, which is even more basic than QuickBooks and less expensive than QuickBooks and AccountEdge.

-of both of these programs, there are few major changes, with mostly minor tweaks or enhancements to existing features.
+Compared to last year’s releases of both of these programs, there are few major changes, with mostly minor tweaks or enhancements to existing features.
 This is forgivable for AccountEdge because MYOB has made significant changes to the application over the last several years, but the lack of any valuable changes in QuickBooks makes no sense at all.

 As I’ve reviewed the last two versions of QuickBooks, I’ve made a couple of observations.
 First, QuickBooks remains quite similar to the version of the program that was shipping before Intuit dropped out of the Mac market several years ago (and subsequently returned).
 And second, QuickBooks for Mac’s features are pretty weak compared to QuickBooks for Windows.
 (As one small example, QuickBooks for Mac is still incapable of downloading bank statements or processing credit cards, features that have been available in QuickBooks for Windows for quite some time.)
 The program’s short list of changes leans toward the cosmetic.
 Menus are now arranged like the menus in the Windows version—which means there are now five more menu items from which you can access company, customer, vendor, employee, and banking information—and you can add background images to all your forms.
 The only truly valuable changes are relatively minor: QuickBooks now alerts you if customers you’re invoicing have outstanding billable items; you can now back up your data files directly to your .Mac account; and there is now more-complete compatibility with QuickBooks for Windows data files.
 Also, you can now add scheduled transactions to iCal, which is useful.
 If you already own a recent version of QuickBooks, there’s not much here that makes QuickBooks 2005 a compelling upgrade.